-Sometimes such a reservation is by laws or policies.
-"Laws" mostly applies to ccTLDs, for example geographic identifiers or obscene names, "policies" mostly applies to ICANN and/or IANA rules, e.g. the inability to register the domain name "www" or a 2-letter country code.
+Sometimes such a reservation is by law or specific policies.
+"Law" mostly applies to ccTLDs, for example geographic identifiers or obscene names, "policies" mostly apply to ICANN and/or IANA rules, e.g. the inability to register the domain name "www" or a 2-letter country code.

-Domain names in this last category are the most interesting: in many cases we can negotiate with the registry to find a solution to get the domain name.
-We have done so successfully for brand names but also for generics like "hotel", allowing both registry and registrant to get a price that they deem sufficient.
+Domain names in this last category are the most interesting: In many cases Openprovider can negotiate with the registry to find a solution to get the domain name.

-If you want to register a domain name and see it is reserved, do not hesitate to contact us to see what's possible.
+If the resellers want to register a domain name and see it is reserved, do not hesitate to contact Openprovider to see what's possible.